xinjin95/BinSum/README.md

 ## **Citation**

-If you find SymLM useful, please consider citing our paper:
+If you find BinSum useful, please consider citing our paper:

 ```plaintext
 @misc{jin2023binary,